Cecum

-The cecum (UK: caecum, pronounced /ˈsiːkəm/; plural ceca or UK: caeca, pronounced /ˈsiːkə/) is a pouch within the peritoneum that is considered to be the beginning of the large intestine.
+The cecum (UK: caecum, pronounced /ˈsiː.kəm/; plural ceca or UK: caeca, pronounced /ˈsiː.kə/) is a pouch within the peritoneum that is considered to be the beginning of the large intestine.
 It is typically located on the right side of the body (the same side of the body as the appendix, to which it is joined).
 The term stems from the Latin caecus, meaning "blind".

 It receives chyme from the ileum, and connects to the ascending colon of the large intestine.
 It is separated from the ileum by the ileocecal valve (ICV), also called Bauhin's valve.
 It is also separated from the colon by the cecocolic junction.
 While the cecum is usually intraperitoneal, the ascending colon is retroperitoneal.

 In herbivores, the cecum stores food material where bacteria are able to break down the cellulose.
 In humans, the cecum is involved in absorption of salts and electrolytes and lubricates the solid waste that passes into the large intestine.